 Learn how to supplement or replace your clinical income by performing IMEs.

 The earning potential of performing IMEs is enormous.
 Successful independent medical examiners can an earn $100,000+ per year by performing IMEs one day per week.
-Exam fees average $800-$1,500 and are often much higher than this.
+Exam fees average $800-$2,100 and are often much higher than this.
 Physicians routinely do multiple exams in one day.
-IMEs can be done on your schedule, with minimal additional overhead, no calls, and without disrupting your current practice.
+IMEs can be done on your schedule, with minimal additional overhead, no call, and without disrupting your current practice.

 - 317 page written manual (including free bound hard copy mailed to learners in the USA);

-- 1 hour individual phone call with SEAK Faculty member Steve Babitsky, Esq. to discuss your marketing, getting started, answer your questions, and address your concerns;
+- 1/2 hour individual phone call with SEAK to discuss your marketing, getting started, answer your questions, and address your concerns;

-- 50% discount on your standard listing fee for a new listing in SEAK's IME Directory (limited to doctors placing their first listing in the Directory within 30 days of registering for the course); and
+- 50% discount on one new or renewal standard listing in SEAK's IME Directory (this offer expires 30 days after registering for the course); and

 - 30-Day Money Back Guarantee.